Health insurance for international students

 All international students must have valid health insurance while in Norway.
 The University of Bergen does not provide liability insurance for students.

-Students travelling to Norway are required to obtain valid travel and health insurance for their entire stay in Norway.
-In some cases students can become members of the Norwegian National Insurance Scheme.
+Students travelling to Norway are required to have a valid health insurance for the entire duration of their stay in Norway.
+In addition we recommend all students to have a travel insurance.

-To find out if you can become a member of the Norwegian National Insurance Scheme or if you should have a social security coverage from your home country, please visit their website "Foreign students in Norway".
+To find out if you are entitled to a membership in the Norwegian National Insurance Scheme please visit their website "Foreign students in Norway".

 Students from outside EU/EEA/EFTA